-The period over which the count is conducted has been reduced to 12 days with the end date being as close as possible to opening day of the duck season, while allowing sufficient time for a preliminary review of the data, followed by implementation of the legal mechanisms required for any proposed management actions.
-This timing helps to minimise error due to waterbird movements between the count and opening day.
-Even so, the period between the count and opening day, which is necessitated by requirements to implement legal mechanisms under the Victorian Wildlife Act 1975, was 21 days in 2020, an ample period for flocks of waterbirds to change location.
-To minimise the chance of errors due to waterbird movements, wetlands at which significant values (i.e. numbers of a threatened species above the threshold, or significant breeding activity) were identified during the count were monitored by GMA or DELWP staff prior to management decisions being finalised (i.e. in 2020, until publication in the Victorian Government Gazette of 12 May 2020) to ensure that the issue still existed at the site.
+The period over which the count is conducted has been reduced to 12 days with the end date being as close as possible to opening day of the duck season while also allowing sufficient time for a preliminary review of the data.
+Where required, this was followed by implementation of the necessary legal mechanisms to allow management actions, as required.
+This timing helps to minimise error due to waterbird movements between the count and opening day of the hunting season.
+Even so, the period between the count and opening day, which is necessitated by requirements to implement legal mechanisms under the Victorian Wildlife Act 1975, was 22 days in 2021, an ample period for flocks of waterbirds to change location.
+This time lag remains a shortcoming in the decision-making process as it is currently structured.
+To minimise the chance of errors due to waterbird movements, wetlands at which significant values (above-threshold numbers of threatened species or breeding activity) were identified during the count were monitored by GMA or DELWP staff prior to management decisions being finalised (i.e., until publication in the Victorian Government Gazette of Thursday 6 May 2021) to ensure that the issue still existed at the site.
 Further targeted monitoring by GMA or DELWP staff took place throughout the duck hunting season to assess the need for further management intervention, such as further closures or re-openings.